-This year, The Majestic at Lake Walden is celebrating its 20 year anniversary.
-It was opened in the summer of 1994 to great fanfare and has been a golfers delight ever since.
-Take a moment to go back in time to see how it all began and its journey, including the devastating tornado that ripped through Livingston County on May 21, 2001.
+This year, The Majestic at Lake Walden begins its 28th season of play.
+It was opened in the summer of 1994 to great fanfare and has been a golfers’ delight ever since.

-Construction began in 1993 on The Majestic of Lake Walden, a 27-hole masterpiece in Hartland Township.
-Jerry Matthews, the well respected Lansing based golf course architect, has designed the championship layout, with 18 holes traversing around Lake Walden south of Crouse Road and the other nine holes located north of Crouse Road.
+Construction began in 1993 on The Majestic at Lake Walden, a 27-hole masterpiece in Hartland Township.
+Jerry Matthews, the well-respected Lansing based golf course architect, designed the championship layout, with 18 holes traversing around Lake Walden south of Crouse Road and the other nine holes located north of Crouse Road.
 Matthews, who has designed awarding-winning courses throughout Michigan, views the layout as a “dream course” because it offers views of the lake and wetlands areas, including having an “up north” feel.

 The clubhouse was built along with the construction of the golf course.
 In 2000, the outdoor deck on the south side of the clubhouse as you see in these photos was enclosed and an addition to the dining area was added as part of the remodeling that took place including the front porch leading to the bag drop was covered.